Share this post on:

 As such, reflecting or thinking about the self requires the subject to become the object of their thoughts.
 Thus, a reflection must refer to some content located in experience.

-On the other hand, Self-Consciousness can be associated with a present moment of Self-Experience.
-In which one is aware of their experience without any reflexive judgment attached, which is usually investigated in mindfulness studies.
+On the other hand, Self-Consciousness can be associated with a present moment of Self-Experience, in which one is aware of one’s experience without any reflexive judgment attached, which is usually investigated in mindfulness studies.

 Theory and research on Self-Consciousness focused on Eastern traditions, specifically mindfulness, have been growing interest in psychological literature.